Perspective on Moreau-Yosida Regularization in Density-Functional Theory: Preliminaries

 As suggested by the terminology, strong convergence of a sequence implies weak convergence.
 Further, let

 be a set-valued map that maps each element in $X$ to a subset of $X^*$, called the \emph{duality map}.
-The Hahn--Banach theorem guarantees that the image of every $x\in X$ is non-empty and it is easy to see that $J$ is homogeneous (i.e., $J(\alpha x)=\alpha J(x)$ for every $\alpha\in\R$), but we would like to impose further topological properties on $X$ so as to make the duality mapping nicer.
+This generalizes the Riesz representation for Hilbert spaces, that is a one-to-one map, to the case of Banach spaces.
+The Hahn--Banach theorem guarantees that the image of every $x\in X$ under $J$ is non-empty and it is easy to see that $J$ is homogeneous (i.e., $J(\alpha x)=\alpha J(x)$ for every $\alpha\in\R$), but we would like to impose further topological properties on $X$ so as to make the duality mapping nicer.
 A Banach space for which $J(x)$ is always single-valued (and thus has \emph{not} to be considered as a set-valued map) is called \emph{smooth}.
 In a smooth Banach space, the duality map is unique and given by the Gâteaux (functional) derivative of the convex function $\phi(x)=\frac{1}{2}\|x\|_{X}^2$,

-Interestingly, the smoothness of a space $X$ implies that its dual $X^*$ is \emph{strictly convex} (the line segment between any two points $u\neq v$, $\|u\|_{X^*}=\|v\|_{X^*}=1$, lies strictly within the unit ball).
+Interestingly, the smoothness of a space $X$ implies that its dual $X^*$ is \emph{strictly convex} (meaning that the line segment between any two points $u\neq v$, $\|u\|_{X^*}=\|v\|_{X^*}=1$, lies strictly within the unit ball).
 This is an expression of the general connection of smoothness properties of a Banach space to convexity features on the dual side.

 The next important property for our space $X$ is that of \emph{reflexivity}, which means that the bidual $X^{**}=(X^*)^*$ is isometrically isomorphic to the space $X$ itself and can be identified with it.
 Hence, if $X$ is reflexive, then $X$ can be recovered from $X^\ast$ as $X = X^{**} = (X^*)^*$.